avocado-linux/docs/src/content/docs/guides/rpi-4.md

 ![Raspberry Pi 4](../rpi-4.jpg)

-The Raspberry Pi 4 is the most popular single-board computer on the planet.
-Released in June 2019, it represents a major upgrade in processing power and memory capacity compared to earlier Raspberry Pi models.
+The Raspberry Pi 4 is the world’s most widely adopted single-board computer—powerful, affordable, and perfect for rapid prototyping and deployment.
+With up to 8GB of RAM and a quad-core Cortex-A72 processor, it’s more than capable of running advanced workloads at the edge.

+When paired with Avocado OS, developers can accelerate time to production with a streamlined, repeatable Linux development environment—no complex toolchains, no custom Yocto builds.

 ## 🛠 Technical Specifications